-The American Gap Association defines a gap year (also known as a bridge year) as a "structured period of time when students take a break from formal education to increase self-awareness, learn from different cultures, and experiment with possible careers.
+The Gap Year Association defines a gap year (also known as a bridge year) as a "structured period of time when students take a break from formal education to increase self-awareness, learn from different cultures, and experiment with possible careers.
 Typically these are achieved by a combination of traveling, volunteering, interning, or working."
-A guiding principle is that the year should engage you in new, challenging experiences that encourage you to reevaluate your assumptions about yourself and the world around you.
-Long popular in the United Kingdom, Australia, and elsewhere, gap years are increasingly common among students in the United States.
-Tips on planning a gap year can be found here, and examples of gap year programs can be found here.

 An increasing amount of research suggests that taking a gap year before college can significantly enhance students' personal, professional, and educational growth.
 Moreover, research from gap year programs at other leading American universities, such as Princeton, Harvard, and Tufts, suggests that gap years can improve students' academic performance while in college.
 In fact, all Ivy League universities in the U.S. now endorse gap years for interested students.

-The application will be reviewed on a rolling basis by a university committee and students will be notified of their deferment status as soon as possible, and no later than the end of May.
+The application will be reviewed on a rolling basis by a university committee and students will be notified of their deferment status as soon as possible but no later than April 1.

 FSU is proud to be one of the few universities in the country (and the second public university) to offer financial assistance to students taking a gap year.
-Students applying for a gap year deferment will automatically be considered for a scholarship of up to $5,000 to support their gap year.
+Students applying for a gap year deferment can choose to apply to become a Gap Year Fellow, which offers up to $5,000 to support their gap year.
 FSU is committed to helping make the transformative opportunities afforded by a gap year accessible to students regardless of their family's income.

 To learn more and apply to take a gap year, check out our website.